Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: INTERLUDE: ANALYTIC PRELIMINARIES

-We first define the following Sobolev norms, cp.\ Definition \sdefinsbWspace.\footnote*{An equivalent definition would use instead $\sum \|\partial^I f\|_{L^2}$.
-This norm would be more natural in some places since we often obtain bounds by adding norms (rather than squares of norms).
-We use the definition here since it is more readily comparable to the energies introduced in \expnum{Section 6}{enerineq} (see \expnum{Definition ??}{initnormsener} and \expnum{Lemma ??}{DHenerinit}).} \kern\smallbreak \definition{oHspace} Let $\Elinsetb$ be any open set in some linear submanifold of $\R^p$ together with any portion (possibly empty) of its boundary, and let $J$ denote a multiindex in derivatives tangent to $\Elinsetb$.
+\begin{definition} Let $\quElinsetb$ be any open set in some linear submanifold of $\quR^p$ together with any portion (possibly empty) of its boundary, and let $J$ denote a multiindex in derivatives tangent to $\quElinsetb$.
 For $m \geq 1$ we define